 Joe joined the CANTERRA SEEDS Board of Directors in 2003.
-He has over 30 years of agriculture industry sales, marketing and senior management experience working with companies such as Pfizer, Cyanamid Crop Protection, First Line Seeds and NK Syngenta Seeds.
-Joe is a co-founder of Farms.com Ltd. and leads their growing online media business as well as business strategy, marketing and development activities.
-Joe has gained extensive corporate governance experience with a number of companies and is the Vice-Chair of the Board of Governors for the Western Fair Association in London, ON where he lives.
-Joe is past Treasurer and Board Member of the Ontario Pork Industry Council.
+He has over 30+ years of agriculture industry sales, marketing and senior management experience working with companies such as Pfizer, Cyanamid Crop Protection, First Line Seeds and NK Syngenta Seeds.
+Joe is a co-founder of Farms.com Ltd. and AgCareers. com, where he provides governance and guides the long-term strategic plans.
+He is an active entrepreneur and thought leader on innovation in the agriculture and food industry with a vast global network.
+Joe has gained extensive corporate governance experience with several companies and is the Chair of the Board of Governors for the Western Fair Association in London, ON, where he lives.
 Joe has an Honours Bachelor of Science in Chemistry from Western University and a Masters in Business Administration from Wilfrid Laurier University.